-PSYC 3110 Educational Psychology 3-0-3 Prerequisite: PSYC 2500 or PSYC 2700 and acceptance to Teacher Education or approval of instructor; ACED 2999 or ARED 2999 or COMD 2999 or FLED 2999 or KSPE 2999 or MGED 2999 or MUE 2999 or SEED 2999 or SPEC 2999.
-Application of psychological principles, theories, and methodologies to issues of teaching and learning in schools.
-(Successful completion of 20 hours of field experience is required.)
+PSYC 3110 Educational Psychology

+Prerequisite: PSYC 2500 or PSYC 2700, and appropriate 2999 course or approval of instructor; Application of psychological principles, theories, and methodologies to issues of teaching and learning in schools.
+Successful completion of 20 hours of field experience is required.